svnemma/terraform-skillup-b4/DAY02-Terraform-Basics/README.md

 		      }
     ```

-## Step-03: Understand about Arguments, Attributes and Meta-Arguments.
+## Step-03: About Arguments, Attributes
 - Arguments can be `required` or `optional`
 - Attribues format looks like `resource_type.resource_name.attribute_name`
 - Meta-Arguments change a resource type's behavior (Example: count, for_each)